DigiBP/Team-Saechsilueuete/README.md

 **Request approval:**

-Once the data entry is sucessfully reviewed by the Review Team member in Camunda, the system will autoamtically trigger an e-mail approval request.
-The e-mail will be sent to the original requestor and the e-mail will have a link to the published inforamtion and a pre-fille approval form.
+Once the data entry is sucessfully reviewed by the Review Team member in Camunda, the system will autoamtically trigger an email approval request.
+The email will be sent to the original requestor and the email will have a link to the published inforamtion and a pre-fille approval form.
 The process is being handeled in Make:

 ![image](https://user-images.githubusercontent.com/8128472/208302958-e93430f4-760d-4b03-ab02-e3cddf0e80be.png)